 Enrollments for the current (2019-2020) school year are now closed, but we are accepting new applications for 2020-21.
 Here is the link for your convenience.
 If you are looking for options for your students while they are not able to participate in their regular school, here is a list of resources that have been presented as being free at this time.
 We hope this can be of some help.

 Oregon Family School provides a unique tuition-free learning environment where parents must actively participate in the academic development of their children.

 The program is provided at no cost to our families.

 State education funds are used to provide curriculum, staff members, and learning materials.
 We opened our doors in September 2018.
-In the first year of operation, the school will serve students in grades K-12.
+Oregon Family School serves students in Kindergarten through 12th grade.

 The Mission of Oregon Family School is to prepare every child to have the knowledge, skills,

 and resiliency to be successful in a rapidly changing world.

 CORE VALUES: WE HONOR INDIVIDUALS AND RELATIONSHIPS

 Oregon Family School (OFS) recognizes that students are individuals, possessing unique gifts and abilities.
 We recognizethat while it is important for students to develop skills they will need to make a full contribution in an ever-changing world, we believe it is a sacred trust to honor their unique gifts and abilities as we support them in the cultivation of their interests and strengths.
 This is especially crucial in middle and high school years, as students begin to chart their own paths toward adulthood.